VictorT-GitHub/Becode_StarTup/README.md

 - **Body:** No body
 - **Return:** deleted user profile data without password

-Deleting a user does not delete their messages and conversations BUT it will then be impossible to associate these messages with the information of the deleted user.
+Deleting a user does not delete their messages and conversations BUT it will then be impossible to associate these messages with the informations of the deleted user.
 Automatically selects the current user by his id contained in his authentication cookie.

 ## Conversations (& Messages) Routes